 I believe that stress or previous trauma might have a role in my current symptoms, can you help with this?

 Yes, I have extensive experience working with Post-Concussion Syndrome.
-I have three sessions worth of protocols that are concussion specific.
+I have three sessions worth of protocols that are concussion specific, on average I typically treat concussion clients for 4 - 8 sessions.
 I describe PCS as a hypersensitivity of the nervous system as a protective reaction to the injury, and I slowly help the nervous system relearn that various stimuli are safe.
+More info here

 Do you treat females who are pregnant?

-As a precaution I do not treat females in their first trimester, I do however treat females in their second and third trimester.
+As a precaution I do not treat females in their first trimester, I do however treat females in their second and third trimesters.